DavidWells/analytics/README.md

 ## Creating analytics plugins

-The library is designed to work with any third party analytics tool.
+The library is designed to work with any third-party analytics tool.

 Plugins are just plain javascript objects that expose methods for `analytics` to register and call.